 The Certified Cloud Security Professional (CCSP) certification is the most advanced credential on the list, which demonstrates an individual has a deep understanding plus hands-on experience with cloud security architecture, design, operations, and service orchestration.

-Prerequisites: (ISC)² requires candidates to have a minimum of five years cumulative, paid, full-time work experience in information technology.
-Three of these years must be in information security and one year in one or more of the six domains of the CCSP Common Body of Knowledge.
+Prerequisites: (ISC)² requires candidates to have a minimum of five years of cumulative, paid, full-time work experience in information technology.
+Three of these years must be in information security and one year in one or more of the six CCSP Common Body of Knowledge domains.

 To learn more about the CCSP certification, click here.

 Candidates for the Microsoft Azure Administrator credential are Azure Administrators who manage cloud services that span storage, security, networking, and compute cloud capabilities.

 Prerequisites: According to Microsoft, candidates must have at least six months of hands-on experience administering Azure, along with a strong understanding of core Azure services, Azure workloads, security, and governance.
 In addition, candidates should have experience using PowerShell, Azure CLI, Azure portal, and Azure Resource Manager templates.